FIRST CALL FORUMS

 First Call periodically hosts forums on emerging issues that affect children and youth.
 Check out summaries and photos from previous First Call forums below.

-Join First Call members for a dialogue on the status of public school funding.
+First Call members participated in a dialogue on the status of public school funding.
 In an interactive setting CCPA researcher Alex Hemingway and panelists experienced with vulnerable student populations discuss issues related to education policy in BC.

 The forum’s purpose was to raise awareness about the need to protect children and youth from enviro-toxins.
 Presenters included: Windermere Secondary School students, who shared why they care about this issue and what we need to do about it; Dr. Bruce Lanphear from the Faculty of Health Sciences at Simon Fraser University who spoke about “The Neglected Legacy of Rachel Carson”; Mae Burrows from Toxic Free Canada; Brittney Parks from the Canadian Cancer Society and Lindsay Coulter, the David Suzuki Society’s Queen of Green.